korhankilinckaya/korhankilinckaya/README.md

 I worked mostly on Agile managed teams and projects with the CI/CD processes.
 I have an Agile mindset and Agile leadership contributions in the past projects.

 - 🔭 I’m currently working as a Senior Full-Stack Software Engineer
-- 🌱 I’m currently learning AWS, Kubernetes, Docker
+- 🌱 I’m currently learning AWS certified developer associate
 - 📫 How to reach me: korhankilinckaya@gmail.com

 📈 **My GitHub Stats:**